ipfs/js-ipfs/README.md

   * **Contribute to the [FAQ repository](https://github.com/ipfs/faq/issues)** with any questions you have about IPFS or any of the relevant technology.
 A good example would be asking, 'What is a merkledag tree?'.
 If you don't know a term, odds are, someone else doesn't either.
 Eventually, we should have a good understanding of where we need to improve communications and teaching together to make IPFS and IPN better.

 # Usage

-> **Disclamer: Currently, js-ipfs is not a full IPFS node, it delegates all of its operations to a IPFS node available in the network, see "Getting jsipfs ready" below for more details.

 ### Installation